luxury Inca Trail

 Yucay Church, Sacred Valley.

 Photo: Mylene d'Auriol Stoessel.
-Luxury Inca Trail.
+Machu Picchu Luxury Tours.

 Ruins of Pisaq surrounding the solar calendar, Sacred Valley.

 Photo: Mylene d'Auriol Stoessel.
-Luxury Inca Trail.
+Machu Picchu Luxury Tours.

-Day 4: Sacred Valley (Pisaq - Hacienda Huayoccari - Ollantaytambo)
+Day 4: Sacred Valley (Pisaq - Ollantaytambo)

 Girl of Pisaq adorned in traditional attire and cantuta flowers, Sacred Valley.

 Photo: Mylene d'Auriol Stoessel.
-Luxury Inca Trail.
+Machu Picchu Luxury Tours.

 Fortress of Ollantaytambo, Sacred Valley.

 Photo: Mylene d'Auriol Stoessel.
-Luxury Inca Trail.
+Machu Picchu Luxury Tours.

 Agricultural terraces, Fortress of Ollantaytambo, Sacred Valley.

 Photo: Mylene d'Auriol Stoessel.
-Luxury Inca Trail.

-Above the city, a mountain rises which houses innumerable Inca constructions, such as magnificently-crafted temples and terraces.
-One striking construction is the partially-destroyed main temple, believed to be the temple of the Sun, whose carved-stone facade is made up of six perfectly-sculpted, red monoliths.
+Above the town, a mountain rises which houses innumerable Inca constructions, such as magnificently-crafted temples and terraces.
+One striking construction is the partially-destroyed main temple, believed to be the Temple of the Sun, whose carved-stone facade is made up of six perfectly-sculpted, red monoliths.
 The mountainside on which this enormous fortress is built is strategic: it dominates three valleys that come together at this point.
 Across one valley, tremendous blocks of stone lie abandoned along the route from the quarry site to Ollantaytambo, their uncompleted journey marking the arrival of the "Conquistadores".
-According to a legend that inspired the Quechua drama Apu-Ollanta, the fortress belonged to a powerful lord who fell in love with Princess Cusi Coillor, daughter of Inca Pachakuteq.
-It later served Manco Inca after his defeat by the Spaniards at Saqsaywaman.
 Return to your hotel.
-Dinner and overnight in the Sol y Luna Lodge.
+Dinner and overnight in the Orient-Express Rio Sagrado.

 The Stone of Twelve Angles, Cuzco.

 Photo: Mylene d'Auriol Stoessel.
-Luxury Inca Trail.

-... the most renowned of the Peruvian temples,
+The most renowned of the Peruvian temples,

 the pride of the capital, and the wonder of the empire, was at Cuzco,